Vikash-8090-Yadav/UNive-app-Recommend./README.md

 # UNive-app-Recommend.📚

-### Welcome to UniRec and PlayGuide, your one-stop solution for university recommendations and Google Play Store app suggestions.
-We've harnessed the power of user input and a Kaggle dataset to create a user-friendly and efficient platform that helps you discover the right university programs and exciting mobile apps.
+### Welcome to UNive and PlayGuide, your one-stop solution for university recommendations and Google Play Store app suggestions.
+I've harnessed the power of user input and a Kaggle dataset to create a user-friendly and efficient platform that helps you discover the right university programs and exciting mobile apps.
 With innovative content generation, a multilingual chatbot, top-quality recommendations, and the ability for users to contribute their insights, we're revolutionizing how you access educational and app-related information.
-Join us on a journey to make learning and app discovery more accessible and efficient, transcending linguistic boundaries.
+Join me on a journey to make learning and app discovery more accessible and efficient, transcending linguistic boundaries.

 <div align="center">